HUANGsir-JH/go-interview-practice/challenge-7/learning.md

     return a / b, nil
 }

-// Error handling with if checks result, err := divideNumbers(10, 0)
+// Handle errors using if checks result, err := divideNumbers(10, 0)
 if err != nil {
     fmt.Println("Error:", err)